 Farro has an ancient pedigree, originating in the Mediterranean and the Middle East.
 Also known as emmer, and compared to spelt, farro is a species of wheat, high in fiber and rich in protein and B vitamins.
 It’s delicious in salads, pilafs, breads, soups and stews.
 If you haven’t tried it, you should.
 It’s healthy, economical and delicious.

-Farrotto with Shitake Mushrooms and Beets
+Farrotto with Shiitake Mushrooms and Yellow Beets

 2 tablespoons olive oil, divided